EgbieAndersonUku1/django_2fa_recovery_codes/README.md

 ## Setting up Django-Q

-The `Django Auth Recovery Codes` library uses **Django-Q** internally.
+The `django-2fa-recovery-codes` library uses **Django-Q** internally.
 You don’t need to install it separately, but you must configure it in your Django project to ensure background tasks run properly.

 ---